How to Dispose Diapers: What’s The Best Way To Dispose Diapers?

 So how do you ensure you dispose of dirty diapers properly without posing a health risk to the general public?

-Keep reading to learn more about How to Dispose Diapers…
+Keep reading to learn more about How to Dispose of Diapers…

 There are many health risks associated with improper diaper disposal.
 For starters, dirty diapers thrown in the trash threaten the health of the workers that may come into contact with the fecal waster.